bshoshany/thread-pool/README.md

     * `bool wait_for(std::chrono::duration<R, P>& duration)`: Wait for tasks to be completed, but stop waiting after the specified duration has passed.
 Returns `true` if all tasks finished running, `false` if the duration expired but some tasks are still running.
     * `bool wait_until(std::chrono::time_point<C, D>& timeout_time)`: Wait for tasks to be completed, but stop waiting after the specified time point has been reached.
 Returns `true` if all tasks finished running, `false` if the time point was reached but some tasks are still running.

+When a `BS::thread_pool` object goes out of scope, the destructor first waits for all tasks to complete, then destroys all threads.
+Note that if the pool is paused, then any tasks still in the queue will never be executed.

 #### Optional features for the `BS::thread_pool` class

 The thread pool has several optional features that must be explicitly enabled using macros.